joajii/CyberMooc/README.md

 **Report on OWASP Top 10 Vulnerabilities in the Application**

 This app is a Cyber Security Base 2024 Project 1 repo with 5 OWASP vulnerabilities made with Django.
-This simple webapp demonstrates multiple different vulnerabilities that are common is similar web apps.
-This app should not be used in any other way than running locally and with acknowledgment of the vulnerabilities, this app is for educational purposes only.
+This simple webapp demonstrates multiple different vulnerabilities that are common in similar web apps.
+This app should not be used in any other way than running locally and with acknowledgment of the vulnerabilities as this app is for educational purposes only.
 In the app, I have highlighted only a few vulnerabilities and their potential fixes, but the app does contain more vulnerabilities than the highlighted ones.

 **FLAW 1: Broken Access Control**